microsponsors/registry-contract/README.md

 ## 0x Exchange Functions

 ### isValidSignature()
-Verifies signer is same as signer of current transaction.
+Verifies current signer is same as signer of incoming bid or order fill.

 ### fillOrderIfWhitelisted()
 Is pausable.

 ## Pause contract
-Admin: Stops editing of state for contract and filling of orders.
+Admin: Pauses updating of contract state for whitelist, content registry and filling of orders.
-Does not stop reads!
+Does not stop reads or signature validation!

 ### pause()
 ### unpause()